-We can provide you with the tools to assist you get the right care.
+We can provide you with various tools and therapies to assist you get the right care.

 Sensorimotor Art Therapy is a body focused therapy that uses the creative process of making art as a gentle and safe way to express your inner feelings and experiences.
 It is used to discover new awareness and find strategies for personal healing.
 Art therapy uses a range of mediums such as crayons, collage, pastels, clay, guided imagery, movement and role play.
 All of these mediums can help to develop self-awareness, explore emotions and address any unresolved conflict or trauma.